Tuesday, December 24, 2024

 Command Line Interface ~ Linux

 Notes to self: A few useful image processing commands for running in Linux.
-All these are much faster to run from the CLI than using an app that having to manage graphics at the same time. -
+All these are much faster to run from the CLI than using an app that's having to manage graphics at the same time. -

 convert *.jpg -average <averaged-filename>.jpg – averaging command